Amion includes free, secure two-way messaging with every Amion schedule.

 Amion has always made it easy to page staff right from the schedule.
 We will continue

-to worry about what information is or isn't allowed in an electronic message.
+what information is or isn't allowed in an electronic message.

 Complete setup guide + secure messaging